 Whilst there is a large and growing body of international research suggesting that consumption of the antioxidant lycopene may be associated with a variety of health benefits, at this stage insufficient extensive human trials have been conducted to prove this association beyond doubt.

-George & Partners believes that it is the professional duty of all parties involved in this area of scientific research to act responsibly and refrain from making exaggerated or unsubstantiated claims regarding the efficacy of lycopene based products.
+Hulme & Health believes that it is the professional duty of all parties involved in this area of scientific research to act responsibly and refrain from making exaggerated or unsubstantiated claims regarding the efficacy of lycopene based products.

 That said, all scientists have to deal with uncertainty – if we only ever concerned ourselves with that which is certain, we would never make any progress in our understanding of the way the world works.

 - We conduct controlled experiments and observe the results.
 We then propose a theory to explain the results that we have seen;

 - Next, we conceive new experiments to test our theory.
 If the results of these experiments are supportive, we write up our findings and publish them in a scientific journal;